 Regardless of the protocol that the tool uses, it's critical that the communication is secure to help prevent attackers from using the back channel to deploy malicious apps.
 Most importantly, secure communication requires the deployment server to be able to authenticate with the app server.

 SSH can use public key authentication.
-If you use appropriate Cloud IAM configuration, you can let GCP automatically take care of distributing the public key used for SSH to the app servers.
-However, if you're not using Cloud IAM, GCP can't manage the key for you, and you must manage this task yourself.
+If you use appropriate Cloud IAM configuration, you can let Google Cloud automatically take care of distributing the public key used for SSH to the app servers.
+However, if you're not using Cloud IAM, Google Cloud can't manage the key for you, and you must manage this task yourself.

 One option is Active Directory.
 When both the deployment server and the app server run Windows and are members of an Active Directory domain, authentication is handled using Kerberos.
 However, running a fault-tolerant Active Directory environment, requires at least two additional VM instances in order to run domain controllers.
 If your configuration uses autoscaling, all the servers also need to be dynamically joined to the domain, which slows down the process of bringing up a server.
 Autoscaling can also lead to stale computer objects accumulating in the directory, calling for additional scavenging logic.
 If you do use Active Directory in cloud-based environment, you must take these extra factors into account.